anthonykrivonos/Quantico/README.md

 1. Clone this repository.
 2. Open a terminal window and `cd` to the project.
+3. Install all required dependencies with `pip install -r requirements.txt`.
-3. Create a file called `.env` and fill it with your credentials:
+4. Create a file called `.env` and fill it with your credentials:

 ```
 EMAIL=yourEmail@probably.com
 PASSWORD=yourPassword123
 ```

-4. Run the driver with `python driver/driver.py`.
+5. Run the driver with `python driver/run.py`.
 It will use `python-dotenv` to load your `EMAIL` and `PASSWORD`, so you don't have to worry about hardcoding these credentials.

 ## Contributing